 Actually.
-Because in nursing, we, we had a mix of the practical and we had we, it wasn’t academic, it was hospital based education.
+Because in nursing, we had a mix of the practical, it wasn’t academic, it was hospital-based education.
 And so when I went to university, I thought, well, you know, I’ve done exams and written assignments, etc. And I wrote this assignment, which I thought was really awesome.
 And I was because I was a mature age student, even when I did my undergrad, course.
 And it came back at just over 50%.
 And I was on what?
 I saw the tutor and I said, you know, okay, I just need to know, what am I done wrong?
 And he said, you would have got a high distinction, except your referencing was inaccurate, and I mean, are you serious?
 And I was of the same, you know, I was like, same mind switch of, Oh, it’s not about original thought.
 It’s not about how much work I’ve done and how much I’ve analysed.
 And you know, it’s actually just about knowing how to put your references in the correct way.
 Others and all that was a bit of a slap in the face, but the next one, I got, like, nearly 100% I think so.
 I went okay.

 Kaya Herstad Carney 25:02

 It’s a skill set, isn’t it, it’s a different kind of skill set.
-And, and I seek the same in my students now I try to kind of bring it in at degree level so that they, if they go off and do a Masters, they don’t have to have the same experience but but at the same time saying that and I kind of feel like I did the wrong must I did it because it was a sensible.
+And, and I seek the same in my students now I try to kind of bring it in at degree level so that they, if they go off and do a Masters, they don’t have to have the same experience but at the same time saying that and I kind of feel like I did the wrong must I did it because it was sensible.
 And I also got it funded from where I was working.
-So I wish I had done a MA that was either down the ecology kind of path or in relations to nature and nurture, and artistry.
-So I think I’d thrown myself a bit for more fully into the educational principles.
+So I wish I had done a MA that was either down the ecology kind of path or in relation to nature and nurture, and artistry.
+So I think I’d thrown myself a bit more fully into the educational principles.
 Even though I’m passionate about it, to spend three years of my life on it, I think I would have preferred to do something where I then did it for one year, and just through my self completely into, but I also got a bit discovered through doing a maternity cover at the raucous caucus recovery chorus, which is a choir for people in recovery from addiction.
 And it was a proper kind of person changed for me, because before that, I’d kind of gone us and them a little bit with addiction.
 And then speaking to all these people, who many of them could have been my friends.
-Because they’d done a season in a, you know, a cruise ship and something and it was free, something or another and that essentially became their start of their addiction journey.
+Because they’d done a season in a, you know, a cruise ship and something and it was free, something or another and that essentially became the start of their addiction journey.
 And it loads of little stories like that.
 And it made a big difference in understanding of product versus process as well.
 I couldn’t do my like, I get really greedy with my like with my uni choir and the community choir.
 I was learning for 10 years before I moved from Liverpool.
 I’ll have like up to 12 parts sometimes.
-And they’ll be loads a like, overlaying harmonies and rhythmical things and all that and I’m greedy with harmonies.
+And there’ll be loads of a like, overlaying harmonies and rhythmical things and all that and I’m greedy with harmonies.
 But I had to kind of go, if you manage to get the harmony line in there or a call and response, it’s success.
 But every time we end it, the session.
-They would come up and go, “that just had the best the time, I live for the choir, this is how I feel like it my life’s purpose.
+They would come up and go, “that just had the best the time, I live for the choir, this is how I feel like it’s my life’s purpose.
 And I was like, Whoa, we just sang.
 Did you hear what that sounded like?
 Like, by session two or three, I’m almost welling up talking about.
 But the second I could completely be part of that with them.
 And I guess the community music end of like being able to run choirs as well as like, I love doing one to one sessions with a talented young artist and helping them find their sound and an experiment to make sure they’re staying healthy and but I also love this idea that music is about process, not just product.
 So…

 Line Hilton 28:10